 Simple English definitions for legal terms

-Read a random definition: legal title
+Read a random definition: certificate of bad faith

 Minimalist retributivism is a legal theory that says punishment is justified only if the offender is morally accountable for their actions.
 This means that a criminal must deserve to be punished, regardless of whether it will deter others or have other good consequences.
 The idea is that the criminal owes a debt to society, which is paid by punishment.
 However, judges can choose to not punish the offender if it would help society in other ways, like rehabilitating them or deterring others from committing crimes.